Homas/ioc2rpz.gui/README.md

 The Infoblox configuration is provided in Infoblox CSV import format.
 To import a downloaded file navigate to "Data Management" --> "DNS" --> "Response Policy Zones" and click "CSV Import".
 After that check the RPZs order.
 RPZs which contain domain based rules should precede RPZs with mixed rules and IP-rules only.

 ## Known Bugs
-- [x] Force publish config for a server
 - [ ] Publishing deleted RPZ, sources
 - [ ] Unchecked checkboxes in tables on odd lines
 - [ ] TSIG generated in JS are not always valid.